osmosis-labs/sqs/tests/README.md

 2. Multi-process

 With the multi-process mode, the setup logic in `conftest.py` is executed by every worker.
+Prior to running the tests, each worker uses the shared setup from `conftest.py` to generate test parameters.
-Every worker then aggregates their results to construct parametrized tests and split them across each other.
+Then, workers aggregate their generated results to compare and split them across each other.

 As a result, the test parameters must be computed in a deterministic way.
 Our setup logic depends on the external data provider (Numia).
 With the millisecond differences, in is possible to observe non-determinism.